beetbox/beets/docs/guides/tagger.rst

   adjacent albums have a common prefix, followed by "disc," "disk," or "CD" and then a number, they are tagged together.

 * The music may have bad tags, but it's not completely untagged.
-(This is actually not a hard-and-fast rule: using the *E* option described below, it's entirely possible to search for a release to tag a given album.)
 This is because beets by default infers tags based on existing metadata.
+But this is not a hard and fast rule---there are a few ways to tag metadata-poor music:

+    * You can use the *E* option described below to search in MusicBrainz for a specific album or song.
-The :doc:`Acoustid plugin </plugins/chroma>` extends the autotagger to use acoustic fingerprinting to find information for arbitrary audio.
+    * The :doc:`Acoustid plugin </plugins/chroma>` extends the autotagger to
+      use acoustic fingerprinting to find information for arbitrary audio.
       Install that plugin if you're willing to spend a little more CPU power to get tags for unidentified albums.
+(But be aware that it does slow down the process.)
+    * The :doc:`FromFilename plugin </plugins/fromfilename>` adds the ability
+      to guess tags from the filenames.
+Use this plugin if your tracks have useful names (like "03 Call Me Maybe.mp3") but their tags don't reflect that.

 * Currently, MP3, AAC, FLAC, ALAC, Ogg Vorbis, Monkey's Audio, WavPack, Musepack, Windows Media, and Opus files are supported.
 (Do you use some